This is a side view of the perspective diagram above.

 The third connection method uses a maximum 1/2" space between the exterior sheathing and the ledger.

 In this diagram the space is created using a 1/2" stack of washers.
-Just be sure to verify this stacking method is permitted in your area.
+Just be sure to verify that this stacking method is permitted in your area.

-The fourth technique involves securing the ledger to a concrete foundation wall rather than first floor band board.
+The fourth technique involves securing the ledger to a concrete foundation wall rather than to the first floor band board.
 One of the benefits of this method is that more rigid minimum and maximum lag screw location configurations associated with mounting to band joists can be avoided.

 Then the deck can be set as much as 7-3/4" below the top of the door sill.